 Our Tour de France week will capture the beauty of the mountains and the colours and character of the Tour as it passes through the Pyrénées.
 Combining peaceful yet challenging ride days with the spectacle of the world’s biggest race, whilst enjoying every minute with The Col Collective.
-Watch the peloton arrive into Pau and the favourites battle it out on the slopes up to Peyragudes ski station while also bagging many of the greatest Tour cols yourself.
 Riding and watching the Tour in the same week is a surreal experience that often has us pinching ourselves in disbelief at just how magical the mountains can be.

 WHO’S IT FOR?

 This week is for those who want to experience the magic of the Tour de France close up while also having a challenging and rewarding week on the bike.
 We’ll be tackling some of the most legendary climbs in the sport plus we’ll be getting up close and personal with the Tour as the pros go full gas in the Pyrénées.

 On average rides are around 100km with 2,000m of elevation gain, and plenty of opportunities to extend the shorter days or cut the longer ones depending on how you’re feeling each day.
 We want this week to be a celebration of the Tour de France, a chance to conquer the most prestigious peaks and a once in a lifetime opportunity to experience it all with personal support from The Col Collective.

 We’re offering 6 nights accommodation and a maximum group size of just 8 guests with 2-3 guides so that we offer the best possible experience and levels of personal support both on and off the bike.

 Thur 2nd - Wed 8th July 2020 (6 nights) - SOLD OUT - Please contact us for reserve availability.

 €2,595 per person - based on twin share, includes our exclusive Col Collective mountain essentials premium kit bag!
 See ‘what’s included’ for details.